 The most common side effects of PREZISTA® include diarrhea, nausea, rash, headache, stomach pain, and vomiting.

 These are not all the possible side effects of PREZISTA®.
 For more information, ask your healthcare provider.
 Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
 Do not change your dose or stop treatment with PREZISTA® without talking to your healthcare provider.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1‑800‑FDA‑1088.
 You may also report side effects to Janssen Products, LP at 1‑800‑JANSSEN (1‑800‑526‑7736).

 Please refer to the NORVIR® (ritonavir) Patient Information Leaflet for additional information on precautionary measures.

-Please read the full Product Information for more details.
+Please read full Product Information for PREZISTA® for more details.